koreankwok6/koreankwok6.github.io/README.md

 ## Kwok Chun Kiu's Korean Class

-This is the official website of ...
+This is the official website of Korean Kwok.